sajlab/demoTwitter/Readme.md

 * mvn spring-boot:run

 # Swagger
-* The microservice is documented via swagger after the microservice is started.
+* Documentation is provided via swagger
 * Swagger allows you to make requests through your browser
+* The microservice must be started.
 * http://localhost:8080/swagger-ui.html